CMV T Cell Immunity Panel

 Quantitative.
 The percent of CD4 and CD8 cells that are activated after stimulation with either CMV antigens or mitogen are reported quantitatively.

-Whole blood received after stability (32 hours after collection), whole blood received cold or frozen, specimens received on Saturday, and tubes received less than ¾ full are not accepted and are cause for rejection
+Whole blood received after stability (32 hours after collection), whole blood received cold or frozen, and tubes received less than ¾ full are not accepted and are cause for rejection

 Specimens are approved for testing in New York only when indicated in the Specimen Information field above.
 The CPT codes provided are based on Viracor Eurofins' interpretation of the American Medical Association's Current Procedural Terminology (CPT) codes and are provided for informational purposes only.
 CPT coding is the sole responsibility of the billing party.
 Questions regarding coding should be addressed to your local Medicare carrier.
 Viracor Eurofins assumes no responsibility for billing errors due to reliance on the CPT codes illustrated in this material.